alithecodeguy/iran-map/README.md

       <InteractiveIranMap
         height={600} // default value is 600px
         selectedArea={'tehran'} // default value is tehran
+        defaultAreasColor='120,160,51' // default value is '255,255,0'
+        selectedAreaColor='#aaf' // default value is '#00f'
+        selectedAreaTextColor='#abc' // deafult value is '#fff'
+        unselectedAreaTextColor='#a1f' // default value is '#000'
+        backgroundColor='#ab0' // default value is '#fff'
-        data={yourData} // default value for all areas is 0
+        data={yourData} // default value for all areas is based on test data bleow as "yourData" />
-      />
     )
   }